 The overall structure of C 9 reflects Bach's preoccupation with matters of symmetry, a recitative separating each of the main movements (fantasia, two arias and chorale).
-The theme of the work is a common one, that of salvation which, we are told, can be achieved but through God’s laws alone----His laws have been established and must be obeyed if we are not already yet so immersed in sin as to disregard them.
+The theme of the work is a common one, that of salvation which, we are told, can be achieved; but through God′s laws alone----His laws have been established and must be obeyed if we are not already yet so immersed in sin as to have disregarded them.

 The orchestra has a particularly ′chamber music′ feel about it.
 Flute and oboe join strings and continuo for the outer movements and both instruments are employed, along with a solo violin, as obbligati in the arias.

 It is not unusual in itself for there to be three recitatives particularly, as in this case, when they are placed so as to balance the macro-structure of the overall work.
 But it is most uncommon for all three recitatives to be declaimed by the one voice.
 Consequently, we will begin our perusal of the work with an examination of these movements which do appear to have a number of features in common.

 All three speak of God′s Laws; their bestowal, their fulfilment (or lack of it) and our attitudes towards them.
 All have an aura of pontification and sermonizing about them as sung by the bass, traditionally the voice of God and/or authority.

 Even a cursory glance at the text leads us to expect a little hectoring or lecturing.
 The voice of God, Christ, the pastor or possibly even the echoes of our own parents and teachers can all resound in the declamations of the bass voice.
 And from this standpoint we will not be disappointed with the first recitative----God gave us the laws, we transgressed them and the Soul was thus compromised----we had not the strength to resist.